BramVanroy/spacy_conll/README.rst

-For instance, if you want to load a Dutch ``stanza`` model in silent mode with the CoNLL formatter already attached, you can simply use the following snippet. :code:`parser_opts` is passed to the ``stanza`` pipeline initialisation automatically. :code:`kwargs`, on the other hand, is passed to the :code:`ConllFormatter` initialisation.
+For instance, if you want to load a Dutch ``stanza`` model in silent mode with the CoNLL formatter already attached, you can simply use the following snippet. :code:`parser_opts` is passed to the ``stanza`` pipeline initialisation automatically.
+Any other keyword arguments (:code:`kwargs`), on the other hand, are passed to the :code:`ConllFormatter` initialisation.

 .. code:: python